Home Buyer Training

 The City of Alexandria Office of Housing is currently assisting with the

-marketing of two affordable set-aside resale units.
-The first home is a
+marketing of an affordable set-aside resale unit.
+The home is a

 restricted resale unit at The Exchange at Van Dorn, 4870 Eisenhower Avenue,